Codeception/Codeception/docs/07-AdvancedUsage.md

 The environment configuration files are merged into the main configuration before the suite configuration is merged.

 You can easily switch between those configs by running tests with `--env` option.
-To run tests only for PhantomJS you just need to pass `--env phantom` option:
+To run the tests only for PhantomJS you just need to pass `--env phantom` as an option:

 ```bash
 $ php codecept run acceptance --env phantom
 ```

-To run tests in all 3 browsers, list all the environments:
+To run the tests in all 3 browsers, list all the environments:

 ```bash
 $ php codecept run acceptance --env phantom --env chrome --env firefox